Hello world

 Step 3: run the task

-- say-hello: Say hello to the nice person reading the Batect documentation
+- say-hello: Say hello to the nice person reading the Batect documentation--list-tasks

 my-container: running echo 'Hello world!'